-Story Massage is bringing the benefits of positive touch activities in palliative care.
-Our training courses have been attended by staff and volunteers at hospices all over the country.
-If you’re currently working or volunteering in a hospice then read on to find out why Story Massage plays such a valuable part in therapeutic interactions in palliative care.
+The Story Massage Programme is bringing the benefits of positive touch activities in palliative care.
+Our online training course has been completed by staff and volunteers at hospices all over the country.
+If you’re currently working or volunteering in a hospice then read on to find out why the Story Massage Programme plays such a valuable part in therapeutic interactions in palliative care.

-Story Massage involves the use of simple massage movements (through clothes), which are associated with spoken words to build up an engaging story.
+The Story Massage Programme involves the use of ten simple massage movements (through clothes), which are associated with spoken words to build up an engaging story.
 Tracing a large circle on a child’s back, for example, can depict the sun, while raking with the fingers can represent lion’s claws.
 Storylines and massage moves can be adapted easily to suit the individual needs of different children.
-Story Massage is so accessible, with no preparation necessary, that it can be shared wherever and whenever the time feels right.
+The programme is so accessible, with no preparation necessary, that it can be shared wherever and whenever the time feels right.
 And it can take as little as a couple of minutes or last as long as you wish.

-Angela Garrett, Complementary Therapies Co-ordinator with Shooting Star Chase, a group of children’s hospices in Surrey, attended one of our first story massage training days.
-She immediately began working one-to-one with Story Massage for children approaching the end of their lives, and found it brought a beautiful sense of calm and peace.
+Angela Garrett, Complementary Therapies Co-ordinator with Shooting Star Chase, a group of children’s hospices in Surrey, is a trained Story Massage Instructor.
+After training, she immediately began working one-to-one with children approaching the end of their lives, and found it brought a beautiful sense of calm and peace.
 She then introduced the idea to parents and grandparents, encouraging them to work with the children’s favourite stories, or even creating their own massage stories especially written for the child.

 Shooting Star Chase Children’s Hospice were awarded our Story Massage Centre of Excellence in September 2016.
-Five members of staff are now trained in Story Massage and it is used regularly with children and their families.
+Five members of staff are now trained and it is used regularly with children and their families.
 They celebrated their success with a special cake!

-You can see a video of Angela talking about the benefits of Story Massage at a Children’s Hospice:
+You can see a video of Angela talking about the benefits of the Story Massage Programme at a Children’s Hospice:

-Story massage is not just for children.
-We’ve been working with staff at care homes, hospitals and hospices to introduce ways of adapting and using story massage with people with dementia.
+Massage stories are not just for children.
+We’ve been working with staff at care homes, hospitals and hospices to introduce ways of adapting and using the programme with people with dementia.
 The familiarity of stories combined with the gentle nurturing power of touch can bring comfort, ease restlessness and maybe even prompt some happy memories.

 We’ve received this moving feedback from Denise James, a complementary therapist in Scotland.